Ray2OUC/P2CNet/README.md

 ![DCP](/samples/dcp.jpg)

-Our work is accepted by IEEE Transactions on Circuits and Systems for Video Technology 2023.
+Our work was accepted by IEEE Transactions on Circuits and Systems for Video Technology 2023.

 # Probabilistic Color Compensation Network Architecture
 Our P2CNet estimates the probabilistic distribution of colors by multi-scale volumetric fusion of texture and color features.